enzo-dante/SQL/sqlite3-commands.md

 CMD + /

+> COLLATE {arg}

+BINARY - Compares string data using memcmp(), regardless of text encoding.

+NOCASE - It is almost same as binary, except the 26 upper case characters of ASCII are folded to their lower case equivalents before the comparison is performed.

+RTRIM - The same as binary, except that trailing space characters, are ignored.

 > CREATE DATABASE <plural_name>
 >
 > the sql commands don't have to be capatalized, but it helps distinguish